EricFecteau/rust-data-analysis/src/5_pub/3_reports.md

 ### Titles and intro

 A markdown document is simply one long peice of text that needs to be rendered.
 So we start off here with a string called `markdown`.
 We will continue to append more markdown text to this variable with `push_str`.
-As you can see, in this section we create a title (starts with a `#`), a sub-title (sstarts with a `##`) and a paragraph (using [placeholder text](https://en.wikipedia.org/wiki/Lorem_ipsum)).
+As you can see, in this section we create a title (starts with a `#`), a sub-title (starts with a `##`) and a paragraph (using [placeholder text](https://en.wikipedia.org/wiki/Lorem_ipsum)).

 ```rust
 === Rust 5_3_1_reports block_4